What is the deadline for applying? When is interview season?

 How often will I be on call?
 Do I have to stay in the hospital for my call?

-First and second year fellows are on call approximately one weekday a week and one weekend a month.
+First and second year fellows are on call on in 1 week days and one weekend every 6 weekends.
 After each weekend on call, fellows have the following Monday off from clinical duties after sign out in the morning.
-Call in the third year is reduced (approximately 20 calls in the year).
+Call in the third year is reduced.

 Call is taken from home, with the expectation that fellows will return to the hospital as needed for STEMIs or unstable patients.
 Fellows are provided with a laptop and iPhone in order to view EKGs, review charts, and otherwise facilitate call.